 Other Violent Felonies

 For many other violent felonies, Ohio has twenty years to make its case.
 Those crimes include:

-The Statute of Limitations laws can be very complex and hard to follow.
+The statute of limitations can be very complex and hard to follow.
 If you need to know about your protections under Ohio's laws, then the best thing that you can do is to talk to an attorney about the statute's application to your case.
-Get a free case evaluation with an Ohio attorney today.
-With the attorney's evaluation, you can then decide the next steps to take.
+Consider speaking with an Ohio criminal defense attorney today.

 Contact a qualified attorney.